Submit a film

 The President of the Festival, the Programming Director of the MIBFF and/or a designated representative of the Festival may attend Jury deliberations but may take no part in the voting.

 Jury members may in no way be associated with a film that has been entered in the competition.
 The following persons may not sit on the Jury: the President of the Festival (of the Fabienne Colas Foundation), an organizing member of the Festival, or anyone who has been involved in producing, distributing or releasing a film in competition.

-IX- PROMOTION AND PUBLICATION OF AWARDS
+VIII- PROMOTION AND PUBLICATION OF AWARDS

 By participating in the Festival, the award winners and distribution companies agree to use the Montreal International Black Film Festival name or logo, as well as the award they received, in all their promotions and advertisements (posters, ads, etc.).